The Organ at Christendom College:

 - Ability to play the organ literature with appropriate stylistic interpretations and registrations.

-- Fill out the attached form, including one recommendation from an organ teacher by March 20, 2019.
+- Fill out and send this form, including one recommendation from an organ teacher by September 3, 2021.

 - The repertoire for this prescreening should be a performance of either a Bach prelude and fugue (or an equivalent Baroque work) and a movement from a Romantic or Contemporary work.
 Pianists who wish to audition for the $1000 beginner scholarships may perform a Bach two-part invention on the piano (or the equivalent).

-- If you are selected for a live audition, you will need to:
+- If you are selected for a live audition—which will be Saturday, October 16—you will need to:

-- Prepare two works from the repertoire from sources such as were listed above in #3.
+- prepare two works from the repertoire from sources such as were listed above in #3.
 One Baroque work and one Romantic or Contemporary work.
 Pianists auditioning for the $1000 scholarships must only play a Bach two-part invention (or the equivalent) and scales and arpeggios in all keys.
-No candidate may repeat the same pieces from the prescreening audition.
+No candidate may repeat the same piece from the prescreening audition.